Pet desexing

 You can find out more information about desexing your dog or cat, including when a puppy or kitten can be desexed, on the RSPCA website.
 Additional information is also available on the Animal Welfare Victoria website.

+Participating in this program is about safeguarding your beloved cat's health and enhancing their life expectancy whilst also saving you money.
 By taking advantage of this opportunity, you can save a significant amount on the upfront costs associated with responsible cat ownership.
-The standard cost of this comprehensive package is up to $300.
+The standard cost of this comprehensive package exceeds $350.

 Concession card holders